Summary of Professional Experience

 Summary of speleological and related activities

 I have been interested in caves and karst since boyhood and have been greatly interested in the processes operating in karstic terrains, and, to a lesser extent, in cave biology and archaeology.
 I have visited caves, both “wild” and tourist in all States of Australia and in New Zealand and have carried out various mapping, inventory, research and management planning projects in all States and Territories, and in many overseas countries.

 I was vice-president of the Australian Speleological Federation Inc. (ASF) for five two-year terms and convener of the Conservation Commission of ASF for one term.
 I was librarian for fifteen years.
 The Federation honoured me by electing me as the second Fellow of the Federation.
 I, with two others, organised the eleventh biennial conference of the Australian Speleological Federation in Canberra in 1976.

 I was a foundation member of the Australasian Cave and Karst Management Association in 1987 and have been either president, or other office holder of the Association since that time.
 The Association elected me as its first Fellow.

-In terms of technical caving expertise I have skills in cave photography, surveying, single rope techniques, laddering and cave rescue as well as in a number of aspects of cave and karst science specifically karst hydrology.
-I have published widely on many aspects of caves and karst including more than a dozen peer-reviewed papers in professional scientific journals as well as in many other venues.
+In terms of technical caving expertise, I have skills in cave photography, surveying, single rope techniques, laddering and cave rescue as well as in a number of aspects of cave and karst science specifically karst hydrology.
+I have published widely on many aspects of caves and karst including many peer-reviewed papers in professional scientific journals as well as in many other venues.